 This system is initially used with the aid of several gauges (mobile for trajectory and fixed for distance).
 When the red zone is reached, use the bumper image to stop accurately.

 The frames are a representation projected on a flat surface.
 This information is to not be taken into account when superimposed on a vertical object or an object on the ground.

 Objects which appear on the edge of the screen may be deformed.

 In very bright light (snow, vehicle in sunshine etc.), the camera vision may be adversely affected.

-If the boot is open or poorly closed, the message “Boot open 2” appears and, depending on the vehicle, the camera display disappears.
+If the rear doors are open or poorly closed, the message “BOOT OPEN” appears and, depending on the vehicle, the camera display disappears.